Updated every Tuesday for your culinary convenience!

 Well, aren't these fabulous?

 I love these bars!
-They're easy to make, uber-chocolaty, and they satisfy hunger better any store-bought energy bar I've ever had!
+They're easy to make, uber-chocolaty, and they satisfy hunger better than any store-bought energy bar I've ever had!
 Read on to make them for yourself!

 You will need: